Weyaxi/GPTWeather/README.md

 1. Save the provided `app.py` file.

-2. Open a terminal and navigate to the project directory.

-3. Run the Flask application:
+2. Run the Flask application:

 ```bash
 python3 app.py
 ```

-4. The application will start running on your local server, typically at `http://127.0.0.1:5000/`.
+3. The application will start running on your local server, typically at `http://127.0.0.1:5000/`.

 ## Usage